UdiBhaskar/flexible-jekyll/_posts/2018-08-02-Quora Question Pair Similarity.markdown

 ### Data Overview:
 Train.csv contains 5 columns : qid1, qid2, question1, question2, is_duplicate.
 Total we have 404290 entries.
 Splitted data into train and test with 70% and 30%.

 i derived some features from questions like no of common words, word share and some distances between questions with the help of word vectors. will discuss those below.
-You can check my total work [here](https://github.com/UdiBhaskar/Quora-Question-pair-similarity/blob/master/Quora%20Question%20pair%20similarity.ipynb)
+You can check my total work [here](https://github.com/UdiBhaskar/Quora-Question-pair-similarity/blob/master/Quora%20Question%20pair%20similarity.ipynb) and [Github Link](https://github.com/UdiBhaskar/Quora-Question-pair-similarity)
 ### Some Analysis:
 - ##### Distribution of data points among output classes
    ![No of Datapoints per Class](https://github.com/UdiBhaskar/Quora-Question-pair-similarity/blob/master/Images/output_30_1.png "No of Datapoints per Class")